sennierer/apis-translation-9-19/chapters/apis_technologies_datamodel.md

 @snap[south span-100]
 @ul[text-09]
 - list views for entities and relations
-- detail and create views fo entities
+- detail and create views for entities
 - autocompletes for entities:
 	+ query internal and external resources in one autocomplete
 	+ fetch metadata on save and create new objects
-	+ GND, Geonames as examples
+	+ GND, Geonames as example reference resources/authority files
 - annotation of full texts:
 	+ offset annotations
 	+ stored in projects @css[fragment](\>\> multiple annotations possible)